Proposed SEC SPAC Rules: What You Need to Know

 Start with a Good Foundation

-No matter how complex your operations might be, creating an accurate and impactful QOE doesn't require you to reinvent the financial reporting wheel.
-That is precisely why we are providing you with a template to get you started.
+No matter how complex your operations might be, creating an accurate and impactful QofE doesn't require you to reinvent the financial reporting wheel.
+That is precisely why we're providing you with a template to get you started.
 Sure, your end product might be somewhat different from our basic template but, given our insights into the topic, you can rest assured that you're at least starting from a very sound spot.

 Due Diligence Galore

-A QOE is an opportunity to roll up your sleeves, dig into your operations and historical performance, and provide the outside party an appealing view of your company.
-Depending on your operations and industry, the due diligence required to create that appealing but accurate view might get a bit intense but, we assure you, it's worth it.
+A QofE is an opportunity to roll up your sleeves, dig into your operations and historical performance, and provide the outside party an appealing view of your company.
+Depending on your operations and industry, the financial due diligence required to create that appealing but accurate view might get a bit intense.
+We assure you, however, that it's worth it.

-A manufacturer, for instance, will want to highlight any product recalls, quirky R&D costs, or other atypical items that would cloud an otherwise clear view of your cash flow.
-This could take a bit of time and elbow grease but, as we said, can be instrumental in convincing a buyer or investor to proceed when an initial glance at your financials might indicate otherwise.
+A manufacturer, for instance, will want to highlight any product recalls, quirky R&D costs, or other atypical items that would cloud an otherwise clear view of your free cash flow.
+This could take a bit of time and elbow grease but, as we said, can be instrumental in convincing a buyer or investor to proceed when an initial glance at your operating expenses or recent financial performance might indicate otherwise.

 Don't Skimp on Your EBITDA

-EBITDA isn't the end-all, be-all transaction metric that some believe, but it's still awfully important.
-Aside from the previously mentioned margin adjustments, you want to present your adjusted EBITDA over an extended timeframe to provide a more far-reaching, comprehensive idea of your cash flow.
-To get to that point, decide if working with a partner in this area (wink wink, nudge nudge) might help you identify instances that will boost those adjusted margins and shed a more reliable and hopefully better light on your company.
+EBITDA isn't the end-all, be-all transaction metric that some believe it to be, but it's still awfully important.
+Aside from the previously mentioned gross margin adjustments, you want to present your adjusted EBITDA over an extended timeframe to provide a more far-reaching, comprehensive glimpse into your liquidity than a basic cash flow statement might provide.
+To get to that point, decide if working with a partner in this area (wink wink, nudge nudge) might help you identify instances that will boost those adjusted margins and shed a more reliable and flattering light on your company.

 Maintain a Clean House

-Naturally, this is not the time to have long buried skeletons fall out of your organizational closet, so clear up any equity promises, founder issues, accounting deficiencies, employment issues, or anything else that could throw a wrench into the works.
-Present a neat and tidy image of yourself every step of the way.
+Naturally, this is not the time to have long-buried skeletons fall out of your organizational closet, so clear up any equity promises, founder issues, GAAP – and any other – accounting deficiencies, employment issues, or anything else that could throw a wrench into the works.
+Present a high-quality, neat and tidy image of yourself every step of the way.

-Lastly, remember that, as important as a QOE is to a transaction, it's still merely a single component of an overall financial report that gives a buyer or investor clear, in-depth insights into your company.
-Your working capital, income statement, balance sheet items, and anything else that might distinguish you are just as critical to the process.
-So take our wisdom and QOE template, begin your transactional journey, and remember that Embark is always here to lend our hands-on expertise when needed.
+Lastly, remember that, as important as a QofE is to a transaction, it's still merely a single component of an overall financial report that gives a buyer or investor clear, in-depth insights into your company.
+Your accounting policies, capital expenditures, working capital, net income, liabilities – and other balance sheet items – as well as anything else that might distinguish you, are just as critical to the process.
+So take our wisdom and QofE Excel template, begin your transactional journey, and remember that Embark is always here to lend our hands-on expertise when needed.